alexsmaliy/leetcode/src/main/java/leet/problems/leet1047/README.md

 cursor variable by one ("remove" the duplicate).
 Otherwise, we increment the cursor by one and copy the *i*-th character in *S* to that position in the output.

+A more general version of this problem is encountered in [LC 1209](../leet1209).